Farewell Queen Elizabeth II | PULSE 24

 A private family service was held in the evening at which the Queen will be buried with her former husband, Prince Philip, Duke of Edinburgh at the King George VI Memorial Church, located in St George’s Chapel.
 ELIZABETH II 1926-2022 is engraved on a marble slab.

-During the funeral service, family members could be seen fighting back tears.
+During the funeral service, family members might be seen fighting back tears.
 King Charles in particular, who walked behind the Queen’s coffin, struggled with his grief.
 Harry’s wife also cried during the service.
 William and Kate’s children, George and Charlotte, were also touched by their grandmother’s funeral.

 Little whoops